LSanten/LSanten.github.io/_mms-md/MMSHistOfSci-A.md

 ---
 layout: default
 subtitle: People and world events that shaped the scientific method
-title: 'A critical synthesis: history of the scientific method'
+title: 'A critical timeline synthesis: roots of the scientific method'
 ---
-# A critical synthesis: history of the scientific method
+# A critical timeline synthesis: roots of the scientific method
 ## People and world events that shaped the scientific method

 ![](media/cleanshot_2024-07-12-at-12-13-08@2x.png)